 I am a registered member of the British Association of Counsellors and Psychotherapists (BACP).
 I am included on the first accredited psychological therapist’s register set up by the Department of Health and administered by an independent body, accountable to Parliament.
 This means that I meet the rigorous, professional standards expected by the Professional Standards Authority for Health and Social Care.

-I have many years of experience and having worked as the Senior Counsellor for a reputable Counselling Agency in Frome and Bristol, I have worked with a wide range of difficulties and symptoms.
-In addition to working extensively with depression, anxiety and anger, particular areas of interest include:
+I have many years of experience and have worked as the Senior Counsellor for a reputable Counselling Agency in Frome and Bristol, as well as my private practice in Bath.
+In addition to working extensively with depression, anxiety, anger, trauma and relationship difficulties, particular areas of interest include:

 While sometimes the cause of pain seems clear, often, this is not the case and you may not understand why you feel the way you do, fearing judgement or being told that you have nothing to complain about, or thinking that you should be over something that has upset you by now.